Deployment Roles and Responsibilities

 Solace

-Event broker services are automatically configured as high-availability (HA) services.
+Event broker services are automatically configured as high availability (HA) services.
 Optionally, you can also configure disaster recovery (DR) using the replication feature.
 With both HA and DR configured, backing up and restoring the broker configuration should not be necessary.

-PubSub+ Cloud does not provide any built-in functionality to back up and restore broker configuration.
+Solace Cloud does not provide any built-in functionality to back up and restore broker configuration.
 The customer must configure an alternative solution if required.
 For more information, see Backing up Event Broker Services.

 Customer-owned certificates: backup and restore